Same-sex marriage in Sweden: Registered partnerships

 Registered partnerships (registrerat partnerskap, [rɛ.jɪsˈtreːrat ˈpɑ̂ːʈnɛʂkɑːp]) were legalised in Sweden in 1995.
 A law to this effect was approved by the Swedish Parliament in June 1994 by a vote of 171–141, promulgated on 23 June, and took effect on 1 January 1995.
 Sweden was the third country in the world to legally recognise same-sex unions, after Denmark and Norway.

-Registered partnerships, only available to same-sex couples, gave the full range of protections, responsibilities and benefits as marriage, including adoption and arrangements for the breakdown of the relationship.
-Same-sex registered partners were granted the right to adopt jointly in 2003, and in vitro fertilisation for lesbian couples was allowed in 2005.
-Non-Swedes who were legally resident in Sweden had the right to enter into registered partnerships from 2000.
-The main distinction between registered partnership and marriage was that they were covered by separate laws, and that same-sex partnerships were a civil matter and could not be conducted through the church authority.
-LGBT groups advocated for a gender-neutral marriage law which would state that marriage can be conducted solely by the state, as is done in several other countries, rather than the current system in which churches have the authority to (legally) marry couples, because this would further the separation of church and state.
+Registered partnerships, which were only available to same-sex couples, provided the same range of protections, responsibilities, and benefits as marriage—including adoption rights and legal procedures for relationship dissolution.
+Same-sex registered partners were granted the right to adopt jointly in 2003, and in vitro fertilisation for lesbian couples became permitted in 2005.
+From 2000, non-Swedes who were legally residing in Sweden were also eligible to enter into registered partnerships.
+The main distinction between registered partnerships and marriage was that they were governed by separate laws.
+Additionally, registered partnerships were strictly civil arrangements and could not be officiated by religious authorities.
+LGBT advocacy groups pushed for a gender-neutral marriage law that would define marriage as a civil institution conducted solely by the state—similar to the practice in several other countries—as this "would promote the separation of church and state", unlike the existing system in which churches hold the legal authority to conduct marriages.

-Marriage
+Same-sex marriage

+Background

 In 2004, Parliament established a committee to investigate the possibility of opening marriage to same-sex partners.
-The report, issued in March 2007, supported enacting a gender-neutral marriage law and abolishing the registered partnership law (registered partnerships would be automatically converted into marriages) while granting an "opt-out" to religious institutions, which would allow them to refuse to marry same-sex couples.
+The report, issued in March 2007, supported enacting a gender-neutral marriage law and abolishing the registered partnership law (registered partnerships would be automatically converted into marriages), while granting an "opt-out" to religious institutions, which would allow them to refuse to marry same-sex couples.
 This last point was quite controversial and increased calls for a gender-neutral marriage law.
 The committee further suggested that the Swedish Government bring the changes into effect by 1 January 2008.

 Six of the seven political parties in the Riksdag were in favour of such a reform.
 These were the Left Party, the Greens, the Social Democrats, the Liberal People's Party, the Moderate Party and the Centre Party.
 The Christian Democrats opposed the idea, while the liberal conservative Moderates signed on their support at their party congress in 2007.
-The majority of Swedes approved of same-sex marriage, but there was some strong opposition from religious organisations and other self-described "family-oriented" groups.
-Many complained about the slowly advancing governmental process of changing partnership into marriage, especially as the two types of unions were already essentially the same and many considered the change inevitable and natural.
-Supporters said there is no validity in the argument that same-sex marriage would threaten opposite-sex marriage because a gender-neutral marriage law would have no greater impact on society than the partnership law and argued it was simply a matter of principle and equality.
+The majority of Swedes approved of same-sex marriage, but there was strong opposition from religious organisations and other self-described "family-oriented" groups.
+Many complained about the slowly advancing governmental process of changing partnership into marriage, especially as the two types of unions were already essentially the same and many considered the change "inevitable and natural".
+Supporters said there was no validity in the argument that same-sex marriage would threaten opposite-sex marriage because a gender-neutral marriage law would have no greater impact on society than the partnership law and argued it was simply a matter of principle and equality.
 For the opposition, they saw it as a threat to the symbolic value of marriage.